hyosung11/Launch-School/Courses/JS129/Study_Guide.md

 `global`
 `window`

-## 12. Method and property lookup sequence
+## 12. Method and property Lookup Sequence

-## 13. Function execution context and `this`
+## 13. Function Execution Context and `this`

 The `this` keyword lets us refer to the properties and methods of the object.

-## 14. Implicit and explicit execution context
+## 14. Implicit and Explicit Execution Context

 ## 15. Dealing with context loss